openremote/openremote/ui/component/or-translate/README.md

 <or-translate value="asset" />
 ```

-It is also possible to pass an `i18next.TOptions<i18next.InitOptions>` object to the `18next.t` method by setting the
+It is also possible to pass an `TOptions<InitOptions>` object to the `18next.t` method by setting the
 `options` attribute.